anywhichway/benchtest/README.md

 ## How Benchtest Works

-Benchtest redefines the test specification function, monkey patches `Promise`, and uses `async_hooks`, `performance.now()`, `process.getActiveResourcesInfo()`, `process.cpuUsage()`, and `process.memoryUsage()` to track absolute and delta values for resources.
+Benchtest redefines the test sutie and test specification functions, monkey patches `Promise`, and uses `async_hooks`, `performance.now()`, `process.getActiveResourcesInfo()`, `process.cpuUsage()`, and `process.memoryUsage()` to track absolute and delta values for resources.
 It also manually manages the garbage collection process.
 Careful attention has been paid to reporting performance in a manner that is not impacted by the `gc()` calls, although the actual runtime of tests will obviously be impacted by garbage collection.

 The redefined test specification runs the original test once to track use of Promises, asyncs, and system resources other than memory.
 Then sampling cycles are used for `memory`, `performance` and `cpu` utilization.
+The memory is tracked by calling `gc()` and getting `memoryUsage()` before any cycles are run and then again after all cycles are run.
+The `performance` and `cpu` metrics are tracked by calling `performance.now()` and `process.cpuUsage()` before and after each cycle.
+A `gc()` is called at the end of each cycle outside of the peformance tracking scope.

 ## Release History (reverse chronological order)

+2023-01-26 v3.0.1b Added `'mocha` and `jest` support.
+Modified all test boundarys to use `<=`.

-2023-01-21 v3.0.5a Improved reporting.
+2023-01-21 v3.0.5a Improved reporting, ehanced documentation.

 2023-01-20 v3.0.4a Improved summary reporting.